klangner/telstra/README.md

   * Without 'severity_type', score: 0.6287 (train: 0.5363)
   * Without 'resource_type', score: 0.6430 (train: 0.5213)

+## Hyper-parameters

+  * Number of hidden layers (1 and 2 tested)
+  * Type of activation function (ReLu learn faster and over fits. sigmoid learn slower)
+  * Hidden units from 3 to 100 (5-10 looks like optimal value)
+  * Use of PCA to reduce dimension.

 ## What works

   * ReLu units performs better then sigmoid
   * Log features without volume column
+  * PCA reduces features from 454 to 267

 ## What doesnt work